Shak2000/GuessingGames/README.md

 7. **Victory**: When the AI guesses correctly, you'll see a victory message!
 8. **New Game**: Start fresh anytime by entering new information

+### Guess the Movie Game
+1. **Enter Information**: Type information about a movie in the text area
+2. **Submit**: Click "Submit Information" or press Ctrl+Enter
+3. **Review Guess**: The AI will display its guess with:
+   - **Movie Image**: Automatically extracted from Wikipedia (if available)
+   - **Name Box**: The movie's name in a blue gradient box
+   - **Overview Box**: A concise 50-75 word summary of the movie's plot and significance
+   - **Cast & Crew Information**: Detailed information about directors, actors, writers, cinematographers, editors, and composers
+   - **Production Details**: Production companies and distributors with clickable links to Business Game ✨ **NEW**
+   - **Financial Information**: Budget and box office data when available
+   - **Release Information**: Detailed release dates by country
+   - **Real-World Connections**: Cities where movies take place with clickable links to City Game ✨ **NEW**
+   - **Historical Events**: Real-world events featured in movies with clickable links to Event Game ✨ **NEW**
+   - **Real-World People**: Historical figures appearing in movies with clickable links to Person Game
+   - **Wikipedia Link**: Direct link to the movie's Wikipedia page
+   - **Explanation Box**: The AI's reasoning in a gray box below
+4. **Provide Feedback**: Click "Correct" if the guess is right, or "Incorrect" if it's wrong
+5. **Continue**: If incorrect, the AI will make another guess with improved context
+6. **Explore Related Content**: Click any production company, distributor, city, event, or person to automatically search in the respective game
+7. **Victory**: When the AI guesses correctly, you'll see a victory message!
+8. **New Game**: Start fresh anytime by entering new information

 ### Guess the Invention Game
 1. **Enter Information**: Type information about an invention or technology in the text area
 2. **Submit**: Click "Submit Information" or press Ctrl+Enter